paragkatkar/katacoda-scenarios-1/using-dapr/step03.md

 **Step 1:** Invoke an action on the sample Node.JS application

-Click the following command to have the sample Node.JS send data to storage using the command set, `dapr invoke`.
+Click the following commands to have the sample Node.JS send data to storage using the command set, `dapr invoke`.
 (The command will execute in a third terminal window in the Katacoda interactive learning environment.)

 `dapr invoke --app-id nodeapp --method neworder --payload '{"data": { "orderId": "41" } }'`{{execute T3}}

+`dapr invoke --app-id nodeapp --method neworder --payload '{"data": { "orderId": "42" } }'`{{execute T3}}

+`dapr invoke --app-id nodeapp --method neworder --payload '{"data": { "orderId": "43" } }'`{{execute T3}}

 **Step 2:** Confirm that the invocation was successful